islet-project/islet/doc/getting-started/debug_realm.md

 Insert an instruction which raises an exception taken to EL2 RMM in your code where you want to inspect.
 For example, write an unused instruction 'smc #0xF0'.
-Since the current implementation of RMM exection handler for the SMC trap does not forward the exception to the normal world, using SMC instructions are useful for debugging. (refer rmm/armv9a/src/exception/trap.rs)
+Since the current implementation of RMM exception handler for the SMC trap does not forward the exception to the normal world, using SMC instructions are useful for debugging. (refer rmm/armv9a/src/exception/trap.rs)